vdjserver/vdjserver-repository/readme.md

 ###SSL

-VDJServer-Repository does not handle SSL certificates directly, and is currently configured to run HTTP internally on port 8080.
+VDJServer Repository does not handle SSL certificates directly, and is currently configured to run HTTP internally on port 8080.
 It must be deployed behind a reverse proxy in order to allow SSL connections.